Latest from Docklands TV

 In the next edition I will be talking about the need for developers to consult with adjoining residents before they start a new building construction.

-If any reader wishes to become a member of the DCA or has any suggestions they wish to put forward they are welcome to do so by contacting us on (JavaScript must be enabled to view this email address)
+If any reader wishes to become a member of the DCA or has any suggestions they wish to put forward they are welcome to do so by contacting us on [email protected]

 If you would like to talk to me about any aspect you are welcome to call me on 0412 097 706.